Meet the Clinicians

 Alex Amaya (ACC)- Alex began officiating youth and high school football in 2009 in Broward County, FL.
 Alex officiated in the Sun Conference, MEAC, and the AAC.
 He is currently a LJ in the ACC and most recently worked the Tennessee @ Ohio State First Round CFP Game and the Cotton Bowl in the 2024 NCAA Postseason.

 Tyrone Anderson (SEC)- Tyrone began officiating high school in 1994 for the Eastern Board of Officials, Washington, DC, and moved over to WDFOA in Maryland area.
 His collegiate career began with the ECAC Southern Chapter in 2004, from there, he moved on to the Centennial Conference, the ECFOA and the MEAC before being selected for the ACC, and currently SEC.
 Tyrone is currently in his 5th season as a Replay Communicator having completed two years as a RC with the ACC, and currently with the SEC.
-Tyrone officiated as Replay Communicator in the 2025 SEC Championship as well as the 2024 Fiesta Bowl.
+Tyrone officiated as Replay Communicator in the 2024 Fiesta Bowl, 2025 SEC Championship, 2025 Cotton Bowl, and the 2026 Peach Bowl.

 Keegan Ashbee (AAC)- Keegan began officiating at Georgia Southern University working for the Intramural department in 2011.
 Since then, he has worked high school in Georgia, Florida and Alabama, Sun Conference (NAIA), SIAC (Div II), CUSA and currently AAC.
 As a Line Judge in Conference USA and American Conference, he worked the Camellia Bowl (2021) and Quick Lane Bowl (2023).